ko-ichimo-ri/MotiMul/Readme.md

 ./main [-a float] [-w non-negative integer] [-l integer] [-L integer] [-s string] [-v] [FILE (negative dataset)] [FILE (positive dataset)]

-Do pattern mining with the statistical significance for negative and positive datasets in 2 FASTA format FILEs.
+Do sequential pattern mining with the statistical significance for negative and positive datasets in 2 FASTA format FILEs.

 ### Option
 -a (float)